 Twelve hours after landing, I would be exploring Los Angeles by foot before the morning’s rush hour, while the family slept off jet-lag in the Holiday Inn about a mile away.
 An awesome two hour adventure into an “architectually diverse” downtown, with parks and plazas, and… WHAT??? – a Giant Swiss Army Knife???
 Yes indeed!

 And, not far away, …Swinging Cars!hi

 Years later, and of course living 3000 miles away, I wondered exactly where these two photos were taken.
 I searched maps, and photos where I could, without success – until now.
 Thanks to the remarkable 3D satellite image and orientation tools available on most any smart phone and/or computer, I “flew” between the buildings and first found the cars: W. Fourth street, and S. Grand Ave.
 See it below?

 The Swiss Army knife was a lot harder.
 In fact, it’s not there anymore.
 BUT, by looking at the photo I took in 1987, and specifically for the glass pyramid in its background, I zoomed way in on the “Tom Tom” 3D map, and searched until noticing the glass pyramid structure.
 Below is from today’s mapping app, zoomed in showing that same glass pyramid.
 A “new” contempoary display is in the exact place where the knife was 32 years ago.

 Below, another photo of downtown Los Angeles on that beautiful morning.

-Thanks for viewing, zoom in for a closer look and comments are always welcome.
+Thanks for viewing.
+Comments are always welcome, and zoom in for a closer look.
 M 🙂

 Last week we toured the Boscobel Federalist Mansion near Cold Spring, New York.
 Below is the view from its front lawn overlooking the Hudson River, …the i-Phone capture reminiscent of a genre of Early American Art from the Hudson River School.
 Information on this impressive site can be found at